 Q: How is Low Pressure Fitness Taught?

 A: Initial sessions are performed one-on-one with the instructor due to the technicalities of the postures and breath sequences which must be mastered before group instruction.
 In person instruction can be performed either in clinic, online or outdoors.
-Clients begin in one-on-one instruction, then may progress to a small group of 3.
-Clients who have mastered all postures and breath may progress to a 6 person class.
-Alternately, some clients elect to perform Low Pressure Fitness exercises on their own as part of their own personal exercise regimen after they learn the breath patterns and postures.
-At CORE Functional Wellness we offer in-person instruction and distance instruction via our Telehealth live stream portal.
+Clients begin in one-on-one instruction, then may progress to a small group instruction and/or group class exercise via online instruction.
+At CORE Functional Wellness we offer both in clinic instruction and distance instruction through our Telehealth live stream portal.

 is proud to be one of the first 21 Occupational and Physical Therapists trained by Dr. Rial in Low Pressure Fitness in the United States.
 Carol is excited to bring this new technique to women who want to learn a way to better manage abdominal and pelvic pressures to prevent and correct core dysfunction; with an added bonus of improved abdominal tone and posture.